xibosignage/xibo-manual/source/en/install_cms.md

 you can safely run

 ```
-./launcher destroy
+./docker-compose down
-./launcher bootstrap
+./docker-compose up
 ```

-Providing your keep your `launcher.env` file and your `DATA_DIR` directory intact, the CMS will be run using your existing data.
+Providing your keep your `config.env` file and your `DATA_DIR` directory intact, the CMS will be run using your existing data.

 ## Upgrading [[PRODUCTNAME]]